SJTU-DDST/chrono-project/README.md

 sudo taskset 0x5555555555555555 lkp run ./path-to-your-pmbench.yaml
 ```
 Which will throttle the memory bandwidth (if the slow tier is not physically remote), and ensure that the benchmark is running on the same CPU node.

+9. Patch the kernel.
+If you want to patch the kernel, you can find the patch files as chrono.patch* in the root directory.
+Tested on the basis of Linux kernel 5.15.0.